 Wine enthusiasts rejoice, because today is National Wine Day!
 While it’s unclear when and how this unofficial holiday first began, there are plenty of people around the world who celebrate regardless of its origins.
-To see social media content from years past, simple search the #NationalWineDay hashtag on your favorite social media platform (there are currently more than 70,000 posts on Instagram alone)!
+To see social media content from years past, simple search the #NationalWineDay hashtag on your favorite social media platform.

 As you may already be aware, Argentina consistently ranks within the top wine-producing countries in the world, alongside others such as Italy, France, Spain, and the United States of America.
 So this year, we wanted to tap the experts that we have the pleasure of working with in Mendoza.